zenecture/neuroflow/README.md

 <img src="https://raw.githubusercontent.com/zenecture/zenecture-docs/master/neuroflow/logo.png" width=471 height=126 />

-NeuroFlow is a library to construct, sketch, train and evaluate Artificial Neural Networks (FFN, RNN).
+NeuroFlow is a library to construct, sketch, train and evaluate Artificial Neural Networks.
 It is written in Scala, matrix operations are performed with <a href="https://github.com/scalanlp/breeze">Breeze</a> and <a href="https://github.com/fommil/netlib-java">NetLib</a>.

 # Introduction